Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Is publicly accessible data public?

 \subsection{Privacy Expectations}

-Given that not all content available online has the expectation of being used to pretrain large models (either because it was posted online for one particular purpose, or because it was not even posted intentionally), this raises entirely reasonable privacy considerations for training on this ``public'' data.
+Given that not all content available online has the expectation of being used to pretrain large models (either because it was posted online for one particular purpose, or because it was not even posted intentionally), this raises reasonable privacy considerations for training on this ``public'' data.

 By publicizing such models as being ``privacy preserving,'' the leakage of people's so-called ``public'' data could erode their trust in technologies such as differential privacy (which is not technically at fault here).
-This trust erosion could then also (mistakenly) carry over to settings where differential privacy \emph{is} applied properly to all collected data (i.e., without any public pretraining)---e.g., the collection of census data in the US.
+This trust erosion could then also (mistakenly) carry over to settings where differential privacy \emph{is} applied properly to all collected data---e.g., the collection of census data in the US.

 A counterargument might be that the issue here is merely one of properly \emph{educating} the public about differential privacy and its guarantees (in the face of public pretraining).
 But it is already challenging for users to understand how the semantic guarantees of DP align with their own notions of ``privacy'', even when no pretraining is involved.
 By training non-privately we now compound this issue by introducing two ``tiers'' of data that are presumed to have very different privacy expectations attached to them.
 But if peoples' own privacy expectations do not match with this assumption, we run the risk that ``privacy-preserving'' models will cause real privacy harms.